-To allow for the future implementation of savings options and minimise the need for compulsory redundancies, a recruitment freeze has been in place since December 2021.
-The 2022/23 pay budget has been reduced to incorporate operational and corporate staff vacancies which will help to smooth the transition prior to the implementation of any changes.
+To allow for the future implementation of savings options and minimise the need for compulsory redundancies, firefighter recruitment has been temporarily paused.
+The 2023/24 pay budget has however been compiled based on a full establishment.

 Medium Term Financial Plan